 For computer vision, regardless of whether the problem subtype is that of image classification, object detection, pose estimation etc. neural networks and its many variants are almost always the go-to model type.

 After the data scientists have created a satisfactory prototype, it is now up to the ML engineers to bring that prototype into production.
 Combined with data engineers who are in charge of infrastructure, factors such as latency now come into play.

-For instance, one might want to leverage on a VM instance.
+For instance, one might want to leverage a VM instance.
 They might want to house a Nginx web server on that instance so as to have a dedicated server on the cloud for a web application.
 After which, other cloud services can easily be connected to the VM instance housing the web server.
-This will enable the user to implement a plethora of auxiliary functions that augment user experience.
+This will enable the user to implement a plethora of auxiliary functions that augment the user experience.

 This is a simple example of how an application was transformed from a prototype or POC to a production-grade application.